-Don’t Forget The Bug Spray.
-We’ve got those nasty little critters here in abundance.
+As my Wife Would Say – It’s Buggy Out There.
+We’ve got those nasty little critters there in abundance, especially during the warmer months.
 As much as I’d like to use safer products, only DEET seems to work for me (just shower and wash those clothes when you get home).

 Stay in Touch.
 Leave a float plan at home, and carry a cell phone (yeh, they pretty much work out there) to let your spouse know when you’ll be back with lunch or dinner.
 Also, carry a VHF Radio to access marine weather reports, and to contact other nearby anglers, or, if need be, the Coast Guard.

 Location, location, location.
 The old saying that 10% of anglers catch 90% of the fish is probably true.
 Also probably true is the fact that about 10% of the water contains 90% of the fish, thereby, making identification of that small area of fishable water critically important.
 Google and Bing earth-view displays are essential tools for locating this productive area.
 Learn how to read them, and use them to plot routes and to locate oyster bars, grass beds and other structure where fish hang out.
 I never go into a new area without one or more of the print-outs to help keep me oriented.
 With numerous mangrove shorelines to choose from, focus on those near deeper runs (darker colored on the maps) which can serve as migration highways.